-You need help on a project, so you approach a colleague who is busily doing his own work.
+You need help on a project.
+So you approach a colleague and find him busily doing his own work.

-95) Describe how to best approach your audience so he will listen to your request.
-Answer: Your audience is focusing on something else, which will likely prevent him from listening carefully.
+95) Describe how to best approach your colleague to make him listen to your request.
+Answer: Your colleague is focusing on something else, which will likely prevent him from listening carefully.
 If you begin by describing your project in great detail, he will probably tune you out.
-Instead, briefly describe what you want so he will understand why you are communicating.
-You might then anticipate that he feels too busy to help by letting him know that it shouldn't take much of his time.
-Offering to return the favor by helping him on his current project or at some future point could also help overcome this resistance.
-At this point, your audience will be ready to listen.
+Instead, briefly describe what you want in such a manner that he understands why you are communicating.
+To prevent him from objecting that he is too busy, you may also add "I don't think it will take much time, but if it does, I'll be glad to help you on your project, too."
+Offering to return the favor by helping him on his current project or at some future point will help overcome his resistance.
+At this point, your colleague will be ready to listen.
+Classification: Application AASCB: Analytic Skills Objective: 2.2 Difficulty: Moderate Learning Outcome: Describe best practices in team and interpersonal communication

-96) Marjorie, you're supposed to be the technology whiz around here.
-We're looking at hours of manual data entry, since it took you guys forever to fix the database.
+96) "Marjorie, you're supposed to be the technology whiz around here.
+We had to spend several hours in manual data entry, since it took you guys forever to fix the database.
 Why couldn't you geniuses figure it out sooner?
-Care to explain why you guys can never fix anything quickly?
+Care to explain why you guys can never fix anything quickly?"

 Rewrite the statements above, taking care to avoid language that triggers a negative response.
-Answer: Answers will vary; one example is below.
-Answers should avoid biased language like the sarcastic and disrespectful use of "geniuses" and "technology whiz."
+Answer: Students' answers will vary; one example is mentioned below.
+Answers should avoid biased language like the sarcastic and disrespectful use of terms like "geniuses" and "technology whiz."
 Absolute language like "never" and "anything" should be removed.
 Provocative questions should be replaced by authentic questions.
 Accusatory language should be avoided.

-Marjorie, you're the most knowledgeable about IT issues here.
-Since the database was down for an extended period, several hours of manual data entry will be necessary.
+"Marjorie, you're the most knowledgeable about IT issues here.
+Since the database was down for an extended period, several hours of manual data entry was required.
 What was the problem?
-Can you help us figure out some ways to avoid problems like this in the future, and minimize the amount of time that the database is down?

-Objective: 2.2 What speaking strategies will encourage others to listen to me and understand what I am saying?

-97) Your employee Jeremy is very creative and has offered some very insightful analysis this past year.
-At this annual review, though, you will need to share some constructive criticism with him.
+Can you help us figure out some ways to avoid problems like this in the future, and minimize the amount of time that the database is down?"
+Classification: Application AASCB: Analytic Skills Objective: 2.2 Difficulty: Difficult Learning Outcome: Describe best practices in team and interpersonal communication 97) Your employee Jeremy is very creative and has offered some very insightful analysis this past year.
+At the annual review, though, you will need to share some constructive criticism with him.
 He is prone to missing deadlines and often turns in work with typos and grammatical errors.
 Frame these negative comments positively.

-Answer: What I really appreciate about you, Jeremy, is your creativity and highly insightful analysis.
-And you'd be even more effective if you spent additional time proofing your work and made turning it in on time a priority.
+Answer: "What I really appreciate about you, Jeremy, is your creativity and highly insightful analysis.
+And you'd be even more effective if you spend additional time proofing your work and make turning it in on time a priority."